softmatterlab/deeplay/README.md

 ### 3. Installing Dependencies & Configuring Sphinx

 You no longer need to manually create the `src` folder and populate `.rst` files yourself.
 The Python script described below will handle this step automatically for you.
+You need to perform the following steps checking out the main branch of your repo.

 **Install Dependencies:**